Minnesota cities seeking more time to cut salt from wastewater

 “If we could really get in there to each home and inspect it and just make sure they’re optimizing things, I think they can see the impact real fast,” Neubert said.

-The public comment period on Avon's wastewater permit and the proposed extension ended Friday.
+The public comment period on Avon’s wastewater permit and the proposed extension ends Friday.
 The EPA will decide whether to approve it.